Macrometacorp/docs/docs/queryworkers/bind-parameters.md

   RETURN u
 ```

-Bind paramers can be used for both, the dot notation as well as the square bracket notation for sub-attribute access.
+Bind parameters can be used for both, the dot notation as well as the square bracket notation for sub-attribute access.
 They can also be chained:

 ```js
 LET doc = { foo: { bar: "baz" } }